How are synthetic cannabinoids different from plant-derived ones?

 Ethical concerns with synthetic production

-A report by the International Coalition on Drug Policy Reform and Environmental Justice has pointed out the harm that uncontrolled drug production can do to our environment.
-It's calling for a change in how things are done.
+A report by the International Coalition on Drug Policy Reform and Environmental Justice highlights the environmental risks posed by unregulated drug production and calls for more responsible methods.

 Future of cannabinoid research and development